 Popovi legally changed his name to his Tewa name (meaning Red Fox) in 1948.
 He had spent several years in the US Army during World War II and on his return to San Ildefonso, he decided to learn to make pottery.
 At first he was digging and processing the clay and learning to do the firing.
 Then he took a few "official" courses at the Institute of American Indian Arts in Santa Fe.

 It was in 1948 that he and his wife Anita opened the Popovi Da Studio of Indian Art at San Ildefonso.
 They offered Maria's pottery and exceptional works from other San Ildefonso artists.
 In 1950 he began learning to paint designs for his mother.
-That process wasn't complete until sometime in 1956 when he replaced his sister-in-law Santana and became Maria's primary painter.
-One of his conditions before taking that on were that his mother sign with her real name: Maria.
-She had been signing Marie for years, on the advice of Kenneth Chapman from the Museum of New Mexico.
+That process wasn't complete until sometime in 1956 when he replaced his sister-in-law (Santana) and became Maria's primary painter.
+One of his conditions before taking that job was that his mother sign with her real name: Maria.
+She had been signing Marie for years, on the advice of Kenneth Chapman from the Museum of New Mexico and Chester Faris, Director of the Santa Fe Indian School.
 He told her to Anglicize her name so as not to turn off any Anglo buyers.

 When it came to art it seems Popovi preferred to be a painter.
 He only made a few excellent pots and plates on his own.
 For many years he was his mother's favorite painter.
 It was during the time Popovi worked with Maria (1956-1971) that they perfected the technique of producing their trademark gunmetal finish.
 His son, Tony Da, took on from where Popovi left off and elevated Native American ceramic art to a new level.